biblibre/omeka-s-module-Taxonomy/README.md

 In the admin navigation menu, there will be a `Taxonomies` link.
 Click there to go to the taxonomies list.
 From there it's possible to create, edit or delete taxonomies.
-It's also possible to list a taxonomy terms, and the create, edit or delete terms for this taxonomy.
+It's also possible to list a taxonomy terms, and then create, edit or delete terms for this taxonomy.

 Once the taxonomies are created, create/modify a resource template and include